harleycalvert/nvims/docs/DATABASE.md

 - `CONSTRAINT chk_campaign_status CHECK (status IN ('Draft', 'Scheduled', 'Sending', 'Sent', 'Failed', 'Cancelled'))`

 #### `message_deliveries`

+Per-recipient delivery log for a bulk campaign.
+Exactly one of `student_id`, `guardian_id`, or `staff_id` is non-null (enforced by `num_nonnulls = 1`).
+Tracks the channel used, address sent to, provider message ID, and per-recipient delivery status (Pending → Sent → Delivered or Failed/Bounced/OptedOut).
+References `message_campaigns` and the recipient relation.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|